nrbnlulu/strawberry-django-auth/docs/api.md

 If you send a request **without** the http Authorization header, or a **bad token**:

-- If using `graphql_jwt.backends.JSONWebTokenBackend`, it will raise.
+- If using `strawberry_django_jwt.backends.JSONWebTokenBackend`, it will raise.
-- If using `graphql_auth.backends.GraphQLAuthBackend`, it will return a standard response, with `success=False` and `errors`.
+- If using `gqlauth.backends.GraphQLAuthBackend`, it will return a standard response, with `success=False` and `errors`.

 As explained on the [installation guide](installation.md)